 With its strange, leggy appearance and rich, rusty-coloured coat, the maned wolf is sometimes called a ‘giant red fox on stilts’, but that name doesn’t do it justice.
 In any case, it isn’t a fox; nor is it, despite its name, a true wolf.
 Like the last two canids that we’ve looked at, the maned wolf is unique, not closely related to any other in the world – it is the only member of its own genus, Chrysocyon (‘golden dog’).

 A solitary animal, the maned wolf typically hunts and forages alone, using its exquisite sense of smell and a pair of extra-large, highly mobile ears.
 Monogamous pairs may share and defend a territory, but outside of mating and rearing cubs they rarely come into contact with one another.
 Though the maned wolf can emit a loud call known as a ‘roar-bark’, it communicates primarily by using very pungent urine, which can be detected over great distances.
-This urine has a very distinctive smell, which has been likened to hops or cannabis.
+This urine has a very distinctive smell, which has been likened to hops or cannabis (and after working in a zoo that houses maned wolves, I can certainly confirm this).
 In fact, the resemblance is so close that police were once called to Rotterdam Zoo in the Netherlands to find a pot smoker, only to discover that whoever had made the complaint had been fooled by the scent of maned wolf urine.

 5. Raccoon Dog